Zakat

 What do you mean when you say Islamic Relief acts as an agent and how does this allow me to pay my Zakat al-Fitr in money?

 An agent is someone who facilitates the payment of your Zakat al-Fitr because they are better placed to distribute the food on your behalf.
-You can pay the agent (in this case, Islamic Relief) in money because the agent uses that money to buy the food which is then given to appropriate beneficiaries.
+You can pay the agent (in this case, IRUSA) in money because the agent uses that money to buy the food which is then given to appropriate beneficiaries.
 So, in reality, it is as if you are paying in food rather than in money.

 On whose behalf do I have to pay Zakat al-Fitr?
 What if I have young children?